Or How To Fall In Love With Kickstarter All Over Again

 The interesting thing about professional transparency is the oversight of speaking to the uninitiated.
 Let people know what’s going on on a regular basis- I’d recommend about twice a month.
 Explain what’s happening for those who are new to the Kickstarter experience.
 Quiet Kickstarters are not fun on the backer end of things.
 This type of activity will really build your social capital, which may not affect your current Kickstarter, but folks will remember this when you start the next one.

 It’s one of those sort of quasi-unethical things that a lot of campaigns do to push to their funding goals and build backers faster.
 This is a slippery slope type issue, because you’re effectively charging customers two separate prices for the same product, at the same time.
-I’m not sure it’s wrong… but I’m definitely certain it’s not right.
+I’m not sure it’s wrong… But I’m definitely sure it’s not right.

 To put it bluntly, many companies lie in their Kickstarter campaigns.
 My favorite is “this game might not be available in retail,” but “you’ll save money” is a good one too!
 Most of the time neither of these things are true, so don’t suggest that they are.
 When I see outright lies like this in a campaign, it tells me that I shouldn’t trust your campaign… Or you.